-And thus, on a Sabbath at dawn, with the men moving in single file – Dayan in the lead, and Peltz and a mortar bomb platoon on two armored vehicles bringing up the rear – the 89th Battalion began its attack on Qula.
-However, the July 10 battle did not unfold as Dayan had anticipated.
+And thus, on a Saturday – Shabbath – at dawn, with the men moving in single file, Dayan in the lead and Peltz and a mortar bomb platoon on two armored vehicles bringing up the rear, the 89th Battalion began its attack on Qula.
+Unfortunately, the July 10 battle did not unfold as Dayan had anticipated.
 It was no longer sufficient to “bang on a tin can” to set the Arabs fleeing.
 Dayan needed Peltz, who had been right in assuming that the mortar bombs would be necessary, to set up and operate the mortars to allow Company B, commanded by Akiva Sa’ar, to surge toward the village under covering fire.
 Peltz did this under fire and difficult physical conditions and did it well.

 The main file, led by Dayan, was pinned down by the barrage fired from the village.
 Dayan exited his vehicle and walked the length of the file issuing orders.
-During the fight, he changed his original plan and ordered his men to seize targets that had not initially been included to allow conquest from the flank.
+During the fight, he changed his original plan and ordered his men to seize targets that had not initially been included, to allow conquest from the flank.
 At this point, he left the battlefield – before the end of the battle but apparently after the outcome was already clear.
 He had again been called to report to Ben-Gurion in Tel Aviv.
-Dayan handed off command to Peltz, who continued the volley of mortar bombs, which was followed by Company B’s final surge to conclude the conquest of Qula.
-It came at the cost of only a few wounded.
+Dayan handed off command to Peltz, who continued the volley of mortar bombs, which was followed by Company B’s final surge to conclude Qula’s conquest, with only a few wounded.
 The Arabs, their resistance broken, fled in retreat.
 The battalion set up camp in Tira, some 5 km north of Ben Shemen, and waited for new orders.

-Overall, Dayan succeeded in the mission, and events proceeded more or less the way he had anticipated, despite the Arabs’ fierce resistance.
-But Peltz also proved that he had been correct in his assessment that the village needed to be weakened by artillery before being stormed.
-Dayan proved his ability to admit mistakes and change the battle plan during the fighting based on the situation on the ground, a characteristic that would manifest itself over and over again.
+Overall, Dayan succeeded, and events proceeded more or less the way he had anticipated, despite fierce Arab resistance.
+But Peltz’s assessment that the village needed to be weakened by artillery before being stormed also proved correct.
+Dayan demonstrated his ability to admit mistakes and change the battle plan during the fighting based on the situation on the ground, an attribute that would manifest itself over and over again.

-Upon his return from America, Dayan had ignored the original telegram he had received in New York summoning him to meet with Ben-Gurion, choosing instead to head straight for his battalion.
-But he could no longer avoid a meeting.
-He arrived in Tel Aviv to learn that the topic of the discussion was Jerusalem.
-The prime minister was worried the city might fall, which, from his perspective, would spell the end of the dream of a Zionist state.
-Dayan’s success in Deganiya and the fact that he had gained Ben-Gurion’s personal trust as a loyalist made him the most suitable candidate for the task of defending the city – in Ben-Gurion’s view.
-He offered Dayan the job of commander of Jerusalem, replacing Maj.
+Dayan, having ignored the original telegram he had received in New York summoning him to meet with Ben-Gurion in order to meet his battalion, could no longer avoid a meeting.
+Arriving in Tel Aviv, he learned that the subject for discussion was Jerusalem.
+Ben-Gurion was worried the city might fall, which he believed would spell the end of the dream of a Zionist state.
+Dayan’s success in Deganiya and his having gained Ben-Gurion’s personal trust made him the most suitable candidate for the task of defending the city – in Ben-Gurion’s view.
+He offered Dayan the position of commander of Jerusalem, replacing Maj.
 Gen. David Shaltiel.
-Dayan demurred.
-He wanted to stay with his battalion.
+Dayan demurred, preferring to stay with his battalion.
 Ben-Gurion agreed to a brief postponement of the appointment.